LucasGrasso/gic/README.md

 ### Current limitations

-- **Different Named variables**: GIC does not currently support different named variables for a progam, so please rename accordingly.
+- **Different Named variables**: GIC does not currently support different named variables for a program, so please rename accordingly.
-- **Only SLD Resolution**: GIC only implements SLD resolution, for horn progams and objective clauses, which may not be suitable for all use cases.
+- **Only SLD Resolution**: GIC only implements SLD resolution, for horn programs and objective clauses, which may not be suitable for all use cases.